polentino/rpiws/README.md

 1. type ``$ java -jar target/rpi-webcam-server-1.0-SNAPSHOT.jar``
 ![rpiws run](site/rpiws_run.png)
 2. open a browser in your laptop, and type ``http://localhost:8080``:
-    * since the certificate you build is self-signed, any browser will promptly war you that the website is not secure.
+    * since the certificate you build is self-signed, any browser will promptly warn you that the website is not secure.
 The reason is because it cannot determine your identity, but the certificate itself **is** secure because **you** made it ;) So don't worry, click on ``ADVANCED`` -> ``proceed to localhost(unsafe)`` if you're using Chrome, or ``ADVANCED`` -> ``Add Exception..`` -> ``Confirm Security Exception`` if you're using Firefox